Onyx-Protocol/Onyx/docs/ivy-playground/tutorial.md

 ### Programs

 A program (sometimes also called a control program) is a sequence of instructions that protects some value on the blockchain.
 Chain Core uses these instructions to test the validity of a transaction.
 Each program asks the question, “Does the transaction trying to unlock my value meet my conditions?”
 The conditions may be simple or complex.
-A typical simple program asks, “Does the transaction trying to unlock my value include a signature matching this specific public key?”
+One typical program asks, “Does the transaction trying to unlock my value include a signature matching this specific public key?”

 Internally, Chain Core uses _opcodes_ to express the logic of a program compactly and efficiently.
 But writing programs with opcodes is difficult and error-prone.
 That’s why we have Ivy, a _high-level_ language for expressing contracts in a much safer and more intuitive way.
-The Ivy _compiler_ contained in Chain Core, converts contracts written in the Ivy language into low-level opcodes.
+The Ivy _compiler_, contained in Chain Core, converts contracts written in the Ivy language into low-level opcodes.

 ### Accounts